Aisha-Chaudhary/OS-project/README.md

 - Handle multiple instances of resources and processes, making it scalable and versatile.
 - Provide a robust and reliable solution for real-time systems, where deadlock detection and recovery are critical.
 - Evaluate the performance and effectiveness of the Banker's Algorithm in a multi-instance setting.

+Group Members:
+- Ayesha Chaudhary: Roll no.29
+- Ayesha Chaudhary: Roll no.35